 What causes heavy scarring?
 The reason is almost always genetic or dietary: lack of sufficient nutrients.

 Even people who think they eat a very "healthy diet" are usually deficient in the nutrients they need to heal really well.
 Omega 3 fats, Vitamin C, and Vitamin E specifically.

 Just getting enough of these nutrients to survive does not mean you have enough to heal properly or well.

-If you consumed adequate amounts of these nutrients on a regular basis (daily) you would probably never have to worry about a bruised penis becoming a bent penis.
+If you consumed adequate amounts of these nutrients on a regular basis (daily) you would probably never have to worry about a bruised penis becoming a bent one later.

-It may be weeks or months after the bruising has happened before you notice your erections are bending.
+It may be weeks or months after the injury has happened before you notice your erections are bending.

 If you do wind up getting bending or a curving in your erections that was caused by your bruised penis, and your doctor tells you that you now have Peyronies Disease, don't panic!

 Peyronies is not really a disease.
+It is the result of a scar forming after injury.
 You don't have to worry.
-It only means your penis is bending because of a scar or plaque formation.
+It only means your penis is bending because of this scar or plaque formation.